 - Schedule appointments, trips and activities in the morning.
 Limit obligations in the late afternoon hours.

 - Take a late afternoon rest.
-Just putting her feet up and closing her eyes for a short respite can help preserve your wife’s energy and prevent end-of-day fatigue.
+Just putting his feet up and closing his eyes for a short respite can help preserve your husband’s energy and prevent end-of-day fatigue.

 - Prevent overstimulation by reducing noise from televisions or stereos.

 - Reduce food and beverages that contain caffeine, or restrict them to early morning hours.
-Caffeine can stay in your system for as long as 16 hours and interrupt your sleep.
+Caffeine can stay in his system for as long as 16 hours and interrupt his sleep.
 Poor quality sleep may also contribute to sundowning.

-- When she begins to feel symptoms, she should either rest or do something familiar that relaxes her, such as knitting or reading the newspaper.
+- When he begins to feel symptoms, he should either rest or do something familiar that relaxes him, such as reading the newspaper.

-Sundowning is more common in older people than you might think.
-Fortunately, it’s not usually a sign of a serious underlying problem.
-But it can lead to problems, like falls and fractures, so try some of the things that you and she can do yourselves.
-If they don’t help, ask her doctor if testing of her intellectual function might be required.
+Fortunately, sundowning is not usually a sign of a serious underlying problem.
+But because it can lead to falls and fractures, try some of the things that you and your husband can do yourselves.
+If they don’t help, ask his doctor if testing of his intellectual function might be required.
 But I’ll bet that won’t prove necessary.